Cover Date: May 1934

 Monk mentions an icebox.
-This is not a refrigerator but a wooden box that cooled foods using block ice.
+This is not a refrigerator but a wooden box that cools foods using block ice.

 Ben Lane is hideously disfigured by acid.
 This sounds suspiciously like the main character in “The Phantom of the Opera” by Gaston Leroux.
 A silent film version of the story was produced in 1925 and starred Lon Chaney as the Phantom.